mohitrajain/wire-docs/src/how-to/administrate/kubernetes/certificate-renewal/scenario-1_k8s-v1.14-kubespray.md

 *Again, check if ownership and permission for these files are the same as all the others around them.*

-And, in case you are operating the cluster from the current node, you may want to replace the user's kubeconfig.
+And, in case you are operating the cluster from the current node, you may want to replace the user’s kubeconfig.
 Afterwards, compare the backup version with the new one, to see if any configuration (e.g. pre-configured *namespace*) might need to be moved over, too.